kilipan/tsuru/README.md

 ## Cases
 A beatiful wedge case (**NOT** pictured above) was made by DizzySkizzo (`dizzyskizzo1337` on Discord), who graciously allowed me to make it available under the same license.
 See the `case` directory.

+A super fun case with a key strap and transport shell made by krisenplan is available [on printables](https://www.printables.com/de/model/946165-tsuru-travel-keyboard-case)!

 Two great cases made by [Seirin-Blu](https://github.com/seirin-blu) are available here:
 - [Tsuru MFR2](https://github.com/seirin-blu/Tsuru-MFR2)
 - [SK-Tsuru](https://github.com/seirin-blu/SK-Tsuru)

-Another super fun case with a key strap and transport shell made by krisenplan (`krisenplan` on Discord) exists.

 ## Availability
 All files are provided under CERN-OHL-S license.
 Feel free to build your own!